PremShinde-2013/crypto-web/README.md

 - [Chakra UI](https://chakra-ui.com/) - UI component library for React.
 - [CoinGecko API](https://coingecko.com/en/api) - Cryptocurrency data API.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the teams behind React, Chakra UI, and CoinGecko for providing awesome tools and APIs.
 ```

-Remember to replace placeholders like `your-username` and customize the content to match your project's specifics.
-Also, make sure to adjust the API key handling based on best practices for environment variable management and security.